nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `BistroBoss` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Add an employee**

 **MSS**

-1. User requests to list persons
+1. User requests to add employee contact
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
+2. BistroBoss requests contact information of employee
+3. User provides required information
-4. AddressBook deletes the person
+4. BistroBoss adds the employee contact

     Use case ends.

 **Extensions**

 * 2a.
-The list is empty.
+The contact book is empty.
+  * 2a1.
+BistroBoss shows an error message.

+      Use case ends

+* 3a.
+The given contact information is invalid.

+    * 3a1.
+BistroBoss shows an error message.

+      Use case resumes at step 2.

+**Use case: Delete an employee**

+**MSS**

+1. User requests to delete an employee contact
+2. BistroBoss requests employee contact
+3. User provides required information
+4. BistroBoss deletes the employee contact

     Use case ends.

+**Extensions**

+* 2a.
+The contact book is empty.
+    * 2a1.
+BistroBoss shows an error message.

+        Use case ends

 * 3a.
-The given index is invalid.
+The given contact information is invalid.

     * 3a1.
+BistroBoss shows an error message.

+      Use case resumes at step 2.

+**Use case: List all employee contacts**

+**MSS**

+1. User requests to list all employee contact
+2. BistroBoss lists all employee contact

+    Use case ends.

+**Extensions**

+* 2a.
+The contact book is empty.
+    * 2a1.
+BistroBoss shows an error message.

+      Use case ends

+**Use case: Track employee's work hours**

+**MSS**

+1. User requests to add employee's work hours
+2. BistroBoss requests employee contact and work hours
+3. User provides required information
+4. BistroBoss tracks the employee's work hours

+    Use case ends.

+**Extensions**

+* 2a.
+The contact book is empty.
+    * 2a1.
+BistroBoss shows an error message.

+      Use case ends

+* 3a.
+The given contact information or working hours is invalid.

-AddressBook shows an error message.
+    * 3a1.
+BistroBoss shows an error message.

       Use case resumes at step 2.

 *{More to be added}*